 Prior to joining AirAsia, he worked extensively in the publication and music industry at various production houses, including EMI Music Malaysia and at Warner Music Malaysia.

-Bo currently serves as Deputy Group CEO (Airline Business), overseeing AirAsia’s airline operations, commercial and finance functions, network planning, as well as the business development of new airlines.
+Bo currently serves as Deputy Chief Executive Officer (Airline), overseeing AirAsia’s airline operations, commercial and finance functions, network planning, as well as the business development of new airlines.

-Aireen Omar is Deputy Group Chief Executive Officer (Digital, Transformation and Corporate Services), responsible for AirAsia’s digital strategy, promoting innovation throughout the group and encouraging collaboration across AirAsia’s businesses and markets.
+Aireen Omar is Deputy Chief Executive Officer (Digital & Technology) of AirAsia Group, responsible for AirAsia’s digital strategy, promoting innovation throughout the group and encouraging collaboration across AirAsia’s businesses and markets.
 Additionally, she oversees large, strategic group-wide initiatives to help transform AirAsia into a global, cloud-driven product and platform company.
 Aireen is also the CEO of RedBeat Ventures, ensuring collaboration across AirAsia’s businesses and markets with RedBeat Ventures’ portfolio companies.

 Aireen joined AirAsia in January 2006 as Director of Corporate Finance and her portfolio expanded quickly to include Treasury, Fuel Procurement and Investor Relations functions.
 Taking on these roles, she was instrumental in shaping the development of AirAsia into one of the fastest growing and highly-acclaimed airlines globally.
 She made her mark when, at the peak of the global credit crisis in 2008, she managed to secure funding for AirAsia’s expansion plans.
 Then in 2012, Aireen was appointed CEO of AirAsia Berhad.
 She was promoted to her current role of Deputy Group CEO (Digital, Transformation and Corporate Services) of AirAsia Group in December 2017.